lsst-sqre/sqr-051/index.rst

 This means that a compromise of the web interface of any service (via XSS, for example) would allow an attacker to make authenticated requests to all other Rubin Science Platform services as the user.
 This has the same effect as stealing the user's authentication cookie but may be easier to accomplish.

+JupyterHub recommends `enabling subdomains <https://jupyterhub.readthedocs.io/en/stable/reference/websecurity.html>`__ so that each user's notebook is hosted in a unique subdomain for exactly this reason.

 The implication is that internal authorization controls between the Rubin Science Platform components are only fully effective provided that an attacker cannot gain access to the raw headers of a request to one of the components and cannot inject JavaScript into the web interface.

 Note that even if an attacker gains that access, they can only misuse credentials that are sent to the service while they have compromised that service.